Christian Arroyo Player Props: Red Sox vs. Marlins

-On Tuesday, Christian Arroyo (.231 batting average in his past 10 games, with three doubles, a home run, two walks and six RBI) and the Boston Red Sox play the Miami Marlins, whose starting pitcher will be Sandy Alcantara.
+On Wednesday, Christian Arroyo (on the back of going 0-for-4) and the Boston Red Sox play the Miami Marlins, whose starting pitcher will be Braxton Garrett.
 First pitch is at 7:10 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the White Sox.
+He had a hitless showing in his previous game (0-for-4) against the White Sox.

 Christian Arroyo Game Info & Props vs. the Marlins